adamspanier/CryptoConductor/docs/UserStories.md

 #### Clients

 Clients are any entity that originate from any project in the system.
-This could be a CEO of a company requesting scoring checking scoring progress, it could be a programmer that needs software analyzed checking on specialist notes, or it could be a researcher in a research project looking at the progress of the project.
+This could be a CEO of a company requesting scoring checking scoring progress, it could be a programmer that needs software analyzed checking on specialist notes, it could be a researcher in a research project looking at the progress of the project, or it can be a venture capitalist seeking scoring for a potential investment.
+Clients can view data regarding their projects and make payments through the system.

 #### Associates